chreliot/senate-howto/main.md

 In practice, this distinction between the appropriate domain of the Senate and the appropriate domain of collective bargaining can be blurry because there are Faculty Policy Series documents on topics like “Work Above Base Load” and “Outside Employment for Faculty.”
 However, AAUP and administration have negotiated that if there are any conflicts between the FPS and the CBA, the CBA “will control” ([CBA][CBA] 3.2).
 That is, the CBA always has precedence.

 Note also that, separately, Hofstra University's Office of Community Standards (within the larger, administrative Division of Student Enrollment, Engagement, and Success) produces the [*Guide to Pride*][GTP] for students.
-It focuses on non-academic community standards but but also pulls in academic policies from the FPS.
+It focuses on non-academic community standards but  also pulls in academic policies from the FPS.

 Hofstra also has a variety of other, non-academic policies like those listed [here][policy categories], including safety and security plans, record-retention policy, and the like.
 Many of these are beyond domain of the Senate, though in certain cases where they impinge on academics, it could be appropriate for the Senate to weigh in on them.
 Also, for example, the Senate By-laws make the Chemical Hygiene Plan the responsibility of the Special Committee on Environmental Health and Safety.